creative-apple/STM32-MPU6050/README.md

   /* USER CODE END 2 */
   ```

-Get sensor datas when the datas are ready.
+Get sensor data when the data is ready.
 ```
 	while (1)
 	{